pixelfreak/steezy.williamkhoe.com/README.md

 Unfortunately, there are some features I didn't get to implement due to time restrictions.

 Here is the list:
 - Search does not currently work for middle-of-the-word query.
+To support this, possible alternative for every string needs to be created.
+This should be done sparingly as partial matching creates noise in the results.
 - Search filter based on Level.
 - Track percentage of class video that user has actually watched.
 - Display progress UI for all videos in `/classes` when user is logged in.